-Sierra Leone mudslide: Nearly 300 known dead
+Sierra Leone mudslide: Over 300 known dead

 Between 2,000 and 3,000 people have been displaced, Abu Bakarr, spokesman for the Red Cross in Sierra Leone, told CNN on Tuesday.

+Bishop John Yambasu, head of the United Methodist church, led prayers from the scene of the mudslide.
+He had come to visit the site to pay his respects where a congregation had held an overnight vigil.

+"We have been through 10 years of war, then Ebola and now this.
+Have mercy on Sierra Leone, Father," he intoned.

-James Chifwelu, national director of the charity World Vision in Sierra Leone, described the scenes as "heartbreaking," with the "sounds of wailing and mourning everywhere" as rescuers continue to work against the clock to pull survivors from the rubble.
+James Chifwelu, national director of the charity World Vision in Sierra Leone, described the scenes as "heartbreaking," with the "sounds of wailing and mourning everywhere" as rescuers continued to work against the clock to pull survivors from the rubble.

-Many residents of the hilltop community were still asleep in their beds when the disaster hit.
+Many residents of the hilltop community were still asleep when the disaster hit.

 "It's disturbing that so many lives have been lost following this heavy rain and mudslide," Chifwelu said.